21atalia/core-code-from-scratch-readme/README.md

 3. Char From ASCII Value exercise

+/*
+Write a function get_char() / getChar() which takes a number and returns the corresponding ASCII char for that value.
+*/

 function getChar(c) {
   return String.fromCharCode(c)
 }

 4. Binary Addition exercise

+/*
+Implement a function that adds two numbers together and returns their sum in binary.
+The conversion can be done before, or after the addition.

+The binary number returned should be a string.

+Examples:(Input1, Input2 --> Output (explanation)))
+*/

 function addBinary(a,b) {
   let sum = a + b;